TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 ## Event Handling

+> [!NOTE]
+> You can use one or more of the `msg.uib.pageName`, `msg.uib.clientId`, or `msg.uib.tabId` properties
+> to control whether a specific page, client or browser tab will process an inbound message.
+> Use this where you have multiple pages or clients and need to target a message to a specific one.

 ### `onChange(prop, callbackFn)` - Register on-change event listeners for uibuilder tracked properties

 Returns a reference to the callback so that it can be cancelled if needed.